return42/sphkerneldoc/linux_src_doc/include/linux/i2c_h.rst

 recover_bus
     Recover routine.
 Either pass driver's \ :c:func:`recover_bus`\  routine, or
-    \ :c:func:`i2c_generic_scl_recovery`\  or \ :c:func:`i2c_generic_gpio_recovery`\ .
+    \ :c:func:`i2c_generic_scl_recovery`\ .

 get_scl
     This gets current value of SCL line.
 Mandatory for generic SCL recovery.
-Used internally for generic GPIO recovery.
+Populated internally for generic GPIO recovery.

 set_scl
-    This sets/clears SCL line.
+    This sets/clears the SCL line.
 Mandatory for generic SCL recovery.
-Used internally for generic GPIO recovery.
+    Populated internally for generic GPIO recovery.

 get_sda
     This gets current value of SDA line.
 Optional for generic SCL recovery.
+Populated internally, if sda_gpio is a valid GPIO, for generic GPIO recovery.

+set_sda
+    This sets/clears the SDA line.
+Optional for generic SCL recovery.
-Used internally, if sda_gpio is a valid GPIO, for generic GPIO recovery.
+    Populated internally, if sda_gpio is a valid GPIO, for generic GPIO recovery.

 prepare_recovery